 Runners may only score for one club/team.
 If a runner is listed on multiple rosters, CARA will ask that runner to declare which team they are competing for.

-To register, team captains must complete the registration form and roster template (Excel Doc.), and e-mail to .
+To register, team captains must complete the registration form and roster template (Excel Doc.), and e-mail to email@example.com.

 Hall of Fame

 Runners are inducted to the CARA Runners' Choice Circuit Hall of Fame through long-standing success in the CARA Runners' Choice Circuit.
-Each year award winners are given five points for a 1st place finish in age-group or Clydesdale/Athena categories.
+Each year award winners are given five points for first place finishes in age-group and/or Clydesdale/Athena categories.
 Three points are awarded for a second-place finish, and 1 point for a third-place finish.
 Once a runner has earned 30 total points they are inducted into the Hall of Fame.
+Runners can earn points in both age-group or Clydesdale/Athena categories simultaneously.
+However, 30 points must be reached in solely one of the categories, not a combination of the two.